 Born in Milan, Italy.
 Degree in Business Administration from Bocconi University, where he also obtained a PhD in Business Administration and Management.
 He has been Visiting Scholar at the Sloan School of Management ath the Massachusetts Institute of Technology (1997-1998) and Visiting Professor at the Tuck School of Business at dartmouth College (Winter terms 2007, 2008, 2009, 2011, 2013)

 TIM (Telecom Italia Mobile) Chair in Market Innovation, Professor of Management.
-Since 2011 he is being Director of the Master in Business Administration (MBA) of SDA Bocconi School of Management and member of the University Hiring Committee.
 Since 2014 he is being Dean of the Faculty.
-He has been Deputy Director (2004-2007) and Director (2008-2011) of the PhD in Business Administration and Management.
+Before taking this role he has been Director of the Master in Business Administration (2012-2014) and Director (2008-2011) of the PhD in Business Administration and Management.
 He has also been Programme Chair of the Competitive Strategy Division of the Strategic Management Society.
-He sits on the Editorial Boards of: Strategic Management Journal, Strategic Organization, Journal of Management and Journal of Management Studies.
+He is one of tthe four Editors of Strategic Organization and sits on the Editorial Boards of: Strategic Management Journal, Journal of Management and Journal of Management Studies.

 Technology and Innovation Management with particular reference to: Dynamic Capabilities; Knowledge Integration; User Innovation and Entrepreneurship.

-- Di Stefano G., Peteraf M., Verona G. forthcoming “The organizational drivetrain: A road to integration of dynamic capabilities research”, forthcoming in Academy of Management Perspective.
+Di Stefano G., Peteraf M., Verona G. 2014 “The organizational drivetrain: A road to integration of dynamic capabilities research”, forthcoming in Academy of Management Perspective 28 (4): 307-327.